unisa-hpc/sycl-bench/README.md

 ```

 Each test should now have an executable in the build folder
-Run indivisual tests as such:
+Run individual tests as such:
 ```
 $ ./arith --device=cpu --output=output.csv
 ```